retched/zencart_fedexrest/README.md

   - Insurance = 0
   - FedEx Rates = LIST

 Note that you must test with items that are not free shipping and do not use the Numinix "ready to ship" flag.
+Those features are not supported by this plugin.

 ### Appearance in Storefront
 ![FedEx quotes in the Storefront](images/doc_storefront.png)